Supporting students with communication needs

 The support that’s available

-Speech-language therapists are trained to support families/whānau and teachers of children who are having difficulties developing skills in talking, listening and understanding.
+Speech-language therapists are able to support families/whānau and teachers of children who are having difficulties developing skills in talking, listening and understanding.

-If a child has high communication needs, the speech-language therapist will talk with the child’s family/whānau and teachers to develop a plan.
-The plan will include:
+If a child has communication needs, the speech-language therapist will talk with the child’s family/whānau and teachers about the best ways to support the child.
+The plan could include:

 - cultural support for the child, whānau, teacher and speech-language therapist